marijnh/Eloquent-JavaScript/04_data.md

 ```

 If you pass `concat` an argument that is not an array, that value will
-be added to the new array as if it was a one-element array.
+be added to the new array as if it were a one-element array.

 ## Strings and their properties